 How to start a hotel business

 A business with en-suite profit.
-Read our updated guide to see if you're suited...
+Read our guide to see if you're suited to the busy and potentially lucrative hotel business...

-Identifying a market with growth potential is key to a successful business.
-Why not set up in the hotel trade and tap into the burgeoning tourism market?
+Identifying a market with growth potential is key to a successful business; so why not set up in the hotel trade and tap into the burgeoning tourism market?

 Total combined turnover for the hotel industry is estimated to exceed £40bn – a significant portion of the £127bn tourist economy.